The dictionary’s definition of “friendship” describes “… a relationship that can linger in the memory like an appealing chord of music.”

 I’d buy a big house where we both could live”

 Funny, but after 34 years, including raising a family, we’re now leaving our grand old country home.
-Initially, it was an impossible dream; but today, we’re planning different dreams… adding new songs.
+Initially, it was an impossible dream; but today, we’re planning different dreams… adding new songs to our lives.

 “So excuse me forgetting but these things I do/